Revision and learning links

 The Hunt for Red October – Tom Clancy

 plus the exam board sites:

-And interactive learning material for AQA A Level, OCR Cambridge Nationals and GCSE Computing on:
+And interactive learning material for OCR Cambridge Nationals and GCSE Computing on:

-https://funwithlanguages.vacau.com/ – free access to this site for French, German and Spanish.
+https://funwithlanguages.vacau.com/ – free access to this site for French and German.

-www.languagesonline.org.uk click on French, German or Spanish flag to access vocabulary & grammar practice.
+www.languagesonline.org.uk click on French or German flag to access vocabulary & grammar practice.
 Good for tenses.

 www.bbc.co.uk/education/subjects/zhsvr82 Try the new GCSE bitesize for modern foreign languages

 You can also do practice listening and reading questions at different levels.
 It guides you through the answers and you can see the scripts of the listening extracts.